-- Travellers arriving in Estonia who began their journey from or transited through a country without health data or with an infection rate under 25 per 100,000 in the past 14 days is not subject to mandatory 14-day quarantine. - Travellers arriving in Estonia who began their journey from or transited through a country without health data or with an infection rate between 25 and 49 per 100,000 in the past 14 days is not subject to mandatory 14-day quarantine, unless the rate is more than 1.1x that of Estonia. - Travellers arriving in Estonia who began their journey from or transited through a country without health data or with an infection rate of 50 or more per 100,000 in the past 14 days (a risk country) is subject to mandatory 14day quarantine. - Travellers arriving from Finland, Latvia and Lithuania are exempt from quarantine if they are coming to work, study, receive health care, attend family events or for transit and have no symptoms of or known exposure to COVID-19. - Travellers arriving from Finland, Latvia or Lithuania not qualifying for the above quarantine exemptions are only subject to mandatory 14-day quarantine if the infection rate rises above 50 per 100,000 in the past 14 days.
+- Travellers arriving in Estonia who began their journey from or transited through a country without health data or with an infection rate under 25 per 100,000 in the past 14 days is not subject to mandatory 10-day quarantine. - Travellers arriving in Estonia who began their journey from or transited through a country without health data or with an infection rate between 25 and 49 per 100,000 in the past 14 days is not subject to mandatory 10-day quarantine, unless the rate is more than 1.1x that of Estonia. - Travellers arriving in Estonia who began their journey from or transited through a country without health data or with an infection rate of 50 or more per 100,000 in the past 14 days (a risk country) is subject to mandatory 10day quarantine. - Travellers arriving from Finland, Latvia or Lithuania are not subject to mandatory 10-day quarantine if the infection rate rises above 50 per 100,000 or 1.1x the Estonian average, if - they have no symptoms of or known exposure to COVID-19. - they travel directly from Latvia or Lithuania; - they have been in Latvia or Lithuania for the last 10 days; and - they have a negative result of a COVID-19 test taken within 48 hours before arriving in Estonia. - If travelling to these countries from Estonia and returning to Estonia, it is possible to take the coronavirus test in Estonia and return to normal life in case of a negative result.
+Self-isolation is required while waiting for the test results. - If coming to work, study, receive health care, attend family events or for transit, they do not need to have taken a COVID-19 test before arrival. - Those returning to Estonia from a risk country can shorten their quarantine by undergoing a COVID-19 test on arrival at the port of entry. - Costs EUR 67 for foreign nationals, free for Estonian citizens; - Individuals must self-isolate until the result is issued: